wonderlic/swagger-validation/README.md

 var errors = _.pluck(_.pluck([VALIDATION RETURN], 'error'), 'message');)
 ```

+## Validate non-request object
+### As of v1.3

+The main intention of this module is to validate the request passed into express via swagger-node-express.
+However,
+there are use cases where an object must be validated outside of a request (for example, if an object passed into a
+request is also used in other methods or during unit testing).
+To support this functionality, if the req object passed
+into the validate function does not have one of the expected paramType properties (q, query, path, body, form, header,
+or params) then validation will be done against the req object itself.
+Therefore, this can be used to validate that
+an object matches the swagger specification outside of a request.

 ## Installation

 Using NPM, include the `swagger-validation` module in your `package.json` dependencies.